walt-id/waltid-identity/waltid-libraries/protocols/waltid-openid4vc-wallet-mobile/README.md

 ```

 The default configuration selects QR engagement and BLE retrieval.
 NFC and
-Wi-Fi Aware are represented in the capability contract but currently report
+Wi-Fi Aware are represented in the capability contract as unimplemented in this
-precise unavailable results until their platform adapters are installed.
-A
+build.
+Runtime observations distinguish `NotChecked`, `Available`, and
-selected unavailable method prevents session preparation; it is never silently
+`Unavailable`; session selection is independent.
+A session can start when a
-dropped.
+selected engagement and a compatible selected retrieval route are viable.

 Device signature is the default holder-authentication policy.
 Applications may
 require MAC or choose an explicit pre-review preference with